 - Do not attend every one of your child’s races.
 This helps young athletes learn to be independent and it can also strengthen their connection with the team.

 - Do not bring up the sport in casual conversation.
 It’s better to let the athlete initiate the conversation.

 - Avoid an immediate debrief following a race.
 After a disappointing performance or loss, the last thing a young athlete needs to hear is a list of their technical or strategic mistakes.
 The best thing a parent can say is, “I love to watch you race.”

 - Avoid negative talk about coaches or teammates.
 When parents discuss disagreements or frustrations, especially in front of their kids, it has the potential to undermine trust and erode the team culture.
 Find the time to bring up concerns in a respectful way.

 - Be patient with the process.
 Junior athletes benefit from a long-term perspective on their development.
 Having fun is more important than performance, so take long breaks between seasons and play other sports.

-When young athletes feel pressure and expectations coming from their parents, not only are they less likely to realize their potential in the sport, it can culminate in a negative experience that jeopardizes an active and healthy lifestyle in adulthood.
+When young athletes feel pressure and expectations coming from their parents, not only are they less likely to realize their potential in the sport, but the pressure can also culminate in a negative experience that jeopardizes an active and healthy lifestyle in adulthood.